Kevin Hart opens up about his father on The Howard Stern Show

 Actor and comedian Kevin Hart stopped by The Howard Stern Show on Tuesday.
 During the interview, Hart candidly discussed his father’s drug addiction and its effect on the comedian.

 Hart is known to insert his real life into his comedy.
 Fans who have seen specials such as Laugh At My Pain are familiar with the stories about Hart’s father, Henry Robert Witherspoon.
 Not one to make light of the situation, Hart instead tells the truth as it happened – which he and his fans find to be funny.

 “Here’s the thing: How do you deal with pain?”
 Hart asked.
 “You can find a positive in every negative or you can treat every negative with a negative response.”

-Stern asked if Hart’s lighthearted attitude toward his past is a defense mechanism, and Hart explained it’s not.
+Stern asked if Hart’s lighthearted attitude toward his past is a defence mechanism, and Hart explained it’s not.
 Hart said he can look back at what he went through and laugh, turning his experiences into stories for his audience to laugh at as well.
 Hart added that he holds no animosity toward anyone about how rough his childhood was.

 “From ages two through eight, my dad did what he could before his addiction got out of hand and he disappeared,” Hart said.
 “The way I see it is, things happen for a reason.
 If my dad had been around and didn’t do drugs, I may be handling my success differently.
 I may be on drugs.”

 When Stern asked if Hart had ever tried drugs, he responded, “No!
 For what?
 I’ve seen what it does.”

 Seeing the pain his father went through helped Hart become a better parent.